 Dear English-speaking readers, this page is an automatic translation of an article originally written in French.
 I apologise for any strange sentences and funny mistakes that may have resulted.
 If you read French, click on the French flag below to access the original, correct text:

 I wanted to see the temples of Angkor again.
-In particular Bayon and its towers, carved faces with enigmatic smiles.
-See and see again ...
-I like!
+In particular the Bayon and its towers, sculpted with faces with enigmatic smiles.
+Seeing and seeing again...
+I love it!

 The Bayon is the first temple we asked to visit.
 A "temple-mountain" of the XIII-XIV century.
 This is my third visit, and I am not jaded.
-He continues to fascinate me.
+It continues to fascinate me.

-At the first level, a maze of gray stones, in which one gets lost a little, between the pillars adorned with apsaras, celestial dancers, and frescoes depicting scenes from everyday life and episodes from Hindu mythology.
+On the first level, a maze of gray stones, in which one loses oneself a little, between the pillars decorated with apsaras, the celestial dancers, and frescos representing scenes of the daily life and episodes of the Hindu mythology.

-Inside, we can offer some sticks of incense to Buddha, Shiva, or whoever you like ...
+Inside, you can offer some incense sticks to Buddha, Shiva, or whoever you like...